-the NobelGuide CT scanning software.
-Virtually placing the dental implants using the computer, prior to ever touching the patient, would prove to be a tremendous advantage in diagnosing and preparing for this case (Figures 5 and 6).
+The decision was made to have a Cone Beam CT scan done and evaluated using the NobelGuide software.
+Virtually placing the dental implants using the computer, prior to ever touching the patient, would prove to be a tremendous advantage in diagnosing and preparing for this case (Fig. 5, 6).